-Wisdom teeth do not cause later crowding of the permanent teeth.
+Wisdom teeth do not cause later crowding of permanent teeth.
 This is not a reason to extract the teeth.
 Late crowding is more likely related to rotational jaw growth that can continue into the lower twenties.
 Wisdom teeth or third molars growing into your mouth, can feel as though the teeth

-A pericoronitis is another reason to treat and extract a wisdom tooth.
+Pericoronitis is another reason to treat and extract a wisdom tooth.
 This is when the tooth is partially erupted and food gets caught between the flap of gum tissue and the partially erupted tooth.
 Usually, the infection will be drained and irrigated and then antibiotics are given.
 The removal of the wisdom tooth is done later when the active infection has mostly resolved and the supportive tissues are in a relatively better condition.

 Some people do get dry socket problems after having a wisdom tooth extracted.
-Will usually know have a dry socket, since area that took the tooth out of - will feel as though it is hole that has not healed >> hence, called a dry socket.
+Will usually know to have a dry socket, since the area that took the tooth out - will feel as though it is a hole that has not healed >> hence, called a dry socket.
 By having a dental bone graft, usually less likely for a dry socket to happen.
-If a dry socket does happen, will experience more pain and longer healing time usually.
-Need to see your dentist and they can evaluate what is going on?
+If a dry socket does happen, will experience more pain and a longer healing time usually.
+Need to see your dentist so they can evaluate what is going on?
 Eventually, dry sockets do usually heal.

-Wisdom Tooth Blog, Wisdom Teeth Treatment Information:
+Wisdom Teeth Treatment

 In this Best Local Wisdom Tooth Information Blog, we will not get too deeply into exactly how Third Molars are extracted.
-Your dentist, periodontist or oral surgeon can provide better detail about what will be going on with your wisdom teeth extraction - if you will be needing so.
+Your dentist, periodontist, or oral surgeon can provide better detail about what will be going on with your wisdom teeth extraction - if you will be needing so.
 Most of the time, Wisdom teeth will be removed in the Oral surgeon’s office with the aid of IV or general anesthesia.

-Teledental Wisdom Tooth Consult, Free Wisdom Teeth Consulting Online:
+Free Wisdom Teeth Consulting Online

-Do you have a Wisdom Teeth Extraction Question or a Wisdom Tooth Extraction Post Operative Treatment Questions to ask our Local Dental Extraction Dentists?
+Do you have a Wisdom Teeth Extraction Question or a Wisdom Tooth Extraction Post Operative Treatment Question to ask our Local Dental Extraction Dentists?
 We are at DentalChat Answering Wisdom Teeth Questions Online and more.

-Wisdom Tooth Problem Treatment, Wisdom Teeth Extraction Blog:
+Wisdom Tooth Problem And Wisdom Teeth Extraction

-Under normal conditions, if not in pain - one can first get a dental cleaning, dental exam and dental x-rays.
+Under normal conditions, if not in pain - one can first get a dental cleaning, dental exam, and dental x-rays.
 Good idea to get all dental caries treated.
 Next, have an evaluation of the supporting gum tissues.
 The gum tissues should have as little inflammation as possible before the surgery which means getting them as close to possible to ideal health.
 Healthy tissue bleeds less, holds sutures better, heals faster, and makes for an overall better surgical candidate.